MHaris-Dev/Basic-Test-Cases-For-LinkedIn/README.md

 > Check that the messaging notifications are displayed correctly.

 > Verify that the user can delete messages and conversations without any issues.

+> Verify that the messaging page loads quickly and without any errors.

+> Check that the user can send and receive messages without any issues.

+> Ensure that the user can manage their messaging settings and preferences.

+> Verify that the user can access and use messaging features, such as group messaging and file sharing.

 ## Groups page:
 > Ensure that the groups page loads quickly and without any errors.